Anthropology Magazine

 Academic Articles

-1. Conklin, Alice and Mireille Rosello.
+1. Conklin, Alice, and Mireille Rosello.
+2000.
 “Declining the Stereotype: Ethnicity and Representation in French Cultures.”
-The Journal of Modern History 72, no. 2 (2000): 543-545.
+Journal of Modern History 72 (2): 543–545.

 2. Tentori, Tullio.
+1996.
 “Brainstorming on Intercultural Communication.”
-Current Anthropology 37, no. 5 (1996): 868.
+Current Anthropology 37 (5): 868.

 Student Discussion Questions

-• What are two ways we can become other-oriented in terms of intercultural communication?
+• What are two ways we can become Other-oriented in terms of intercultural communication?

 • What is a worldview?
 Give an example of your worldview.